-Ms. Sehla Ashai, Esq., Immigration and Human Rights Attorney, & Adjunct Professor at Texas A&M School of Law Immigration Law Clinic Topic: Diplomacy & Online Censorship of Kashmiri Activism Ms. Sehla Ashai is a Kashmiri-American attorney specializing in human rights, immigration, human trafficking and child protection.
-She currently serves at Of Counsel at Elbially Law, PLLC, and is an Adjunct Professor at the Immigration Law Clinic at the Texas A&M School of Law, leading the effort to file a petition in federal court in May demanding that ICE immediately release 11 medically vulnerable immigrants from the Prairieland Detention Center in Alvarado, Texas.
+Ms. Sehla Ashai, Esq., Immigration and Human Rights Attorney, & Former Director of Immigration Litigation at The Constitutional Law Center for Muslims in America Ms. Sehla Ashai is a Kashmiri-American attorney specializing in human rights, immigration, human trafficking and child protection.
+She currently serves at Of Counsel at Elbially Law, PLLC, and was an Adjunct Professor at the Immigration Law Clinic at the Texas A&M School of Law, leading the effort to file a petition in federal court in May demanding that ICE immediately release 11 medically vulnerable immigrants from the Prairieland Detention Center in Alvarado, Texas.
 She was formerly the Director of Immigration Litigation at the Constitutional Law Center for Muslims in America.
 She has previously worked on relief projects in Haiti, provided legal aid to victims of violence, organized labor for taxi drivers, and acted as a program specialist in nonprofit program development.
 Q&A Leads